fortellerq/notes/proxmox.md

 ## Windows XP

 Needs q35-2.10 to stop the VM from crashing.
 Picking this will make XP 32 & 64 bit unable to shut down fully, and XP 32 bit shut down when trying to reboot.
 Virtual hard drive should be SATA.
+We can enable Discard and SSD emulation and possibly use SSD Tweaker Pro to run Trim.

 ![Here is the config of my XP VM](images/proxmox-xp-conf.jpg)